HairAnalysisReport.com

 A large percentage of metabolic toxins stems from the beginning – the digestive system.
 Numerous factors can compromise your digestive system.
 Here again, these include improper foods, supplements, medications, stress, and so on.

 Our digestive system begins in the mouth.
 However, very few actually chew their food sufficiently before swallowing.
 Anyway, according to our lab results, most people (>80%) have a slow metabolism.
-A slow metabolism is normally associated with a reduction of enzymes in the stomach needed to create an extremely acidic environment.
+A slow metabolism is normally associated with a more alkaline stomach environment needed to efficiently digest food.
+Your stomach must maintain an extremely acidic environment during the digestion process.

 In addition, without a proper acidic environment in the stomach, many bacteria or pathogens survive and can pass through.
 This not only creates a potential for adverse effects from the bacteria but also reaps havoc on the dynamic balance of our digestive flora.